Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Finite Propagation Speed of Solutions of the Schr o dindger Wave Equation. Essential Self-Adjointness of the Schr o dinger Operator.

-The existence of an admissible cover on $M$ implies semiboundedness from below of the operator $H_{0}$, and for $H_{0}$ to be essentially self-adjoint, due to the Theorem~6.2~\cite{berezansky1978self}, it is sufficient to show that the solution of the Cauchy problem~\eqref{eqn:hyperbolic-equation-main} is unique for some interval $[0, \tilde{T})$ with $\tilde{T} > 0$.
+The existence of an admissible cover on $M$ implies semiboundedness from below the operator $H_{0}$, and for $H_{0}$ to be essentially self-adjoint, owing to Theorem~6.2 in~\cite{berezansky1978self}, it is sufficient to show that the solution of the Cauchy problem~\eqref{eqn:hyperbolic-equation-main} is unique for some interval $[0, \tilde{T})$ with $\tilde{T} > 0$.

-The condition~\eqref{eqn:operator-inequality} together with the Lemma~\ref{lemma:positivity} implies non-negativity of the energy integral $E(\Tb)$ in Lemma~\ref{lemma:energy-integral} for both the lateral surface and the base of the cone with the initial conditions vanishing near the boundary of its base.
+The condition~\eqref{eqn:operator-inequality} together with Lemma~\ref{lemma:positivity} implies nonnegativity of the energy integral $E(\Tb)$ in Lemma~\ref{lemma:energy-integral} for both the lateral surface and the base of the cone, with the initial conditions vanishing near the boundary of its base.